xinqu2016/SST-and-EIS-slopes/README.md

 Intermediate output: time series of low cloud cover, EIS and SST during the period of 1900-1999.
 They are saved in the following files, respectively: low_cloud_time_series_1900_1999_CMIP5.nc, EIS_time_series_1900_1999_CMIP5.nc and SST_time_series_1900_1999_CMIP5.nc

-Final output: EIS and SST slope averaged over five regions from 36 CMIP models [figure and nc file (SST_EIS_slope_CMIP5.nc), which only contains values for 18 CMIP5 models].
+Final output: EIS and SST slope averaged over five regions from 36 CMIP models [figures and nc file (SST_EIS_slope_CMIP5.nc), which only contains values for 18 CMIP5 models].

 Is a script to draw a figure in the paper included ?: No